 According to research, interventions work 85% of the time.
-The 15% who do not seek treatment at the intervention meeting are more likely to accept treatment within two weeks, if the family members are willing to follow through on the set limitations and continue to gain recovery support for the whole family unit.
+The 15% who do not seek treatment at the intervention meeting is more likely to accept treatment within two weeks if the family members are willing to follow through on the set limitations and continue to gain recovery support for the whole family unit.
 Interventions are a successful process that helps the whole family and friends understand the cycle of addiction also it helps to create recovery resources.

 - 85% success rate of IP’s accept treatment on the day of the intervention.

 - 15% of IP’s access treatment within two weeks of intervention.

 - Families set healthy boundaries and create limitations with professional help.

 - Supportive recovery resources and aftercare services offered to the family.